AndrewJBateman/angular-tour-of-heroes/README.md

-# Angular Tour of Heroes
+# :zap: Angular Tour of Heroes

-This is a data-driven app that stores and displays a list of heroes, edits their details and allows navigation of the data using different views.
+* This is a data-driven app that stores and displays a list of heroes, edits their details and allows navigation of the data using different views.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)